manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md

 # Ignoring stop words

-Stop words are the words that are skipped during indexing and searching.
-Typically you'd put most frequent words to the stop words list, because they do not add much value to search results but consume a lot of resources to process.
+Stop words are words that are ignored during indexing and searching, typically due to their high frequency and low value to search results.

-[Stemming](../../Creating_a_table/NLP_and_tokenization/Morphology.md) is by default applied when parsing stop words file.
-That might however lead to undesired results.
-You can turn that off with [stopwords_unstemmed](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopwords_unstemmed).
+Manticore Search applies [stemming](../../Creating_a_table/NLP_and_tokenization/Morphology.md) to stop words by default, which can lead to undesired results, but this can be turned off using the [stopwords_unstemmed](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopwords_unstemmed).

-Small enough files are stored in the table header, see [embedded_limit](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#embedded_limit) for details.
+Small stop word files are stored in the table header, and there is a limit to the size of files that can be embedded, as defined by the [embedded_limit](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#embedded_limit) option.

-While stop words are not indexed, they still do affect the keyword positions.
-For instance, assume that "the" is a stop word, that document 1 contains the line "in office", and that document 2 contains "in the office".
-Searching for "in office" as for an exact phrase will only return the first document, as expected, even though "the" in the second one is skipped as a stop word.
-That behavior can be tweaked through the [stopword_step](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopword_step) directive.
+Stop words are not indexed, but they do affect keyword positions.
+For example, if "the" is a stop word, and document 1 contains the phrase "in office" while document 2 contains the phrase "in the office," searching for "in office" as an exact phrase will only return the first document, even though "the" is skipped as a stop word in the second document.
+This behavior can be modified using the [stopword_step](../../Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md#stopword_step) directive.

 ## stopwords